jshuntley/astro-decap-cloudflare-starter/README.md

 # Astro + Decap CMS + Cloudflare Template

 A starter template for building a static site with [Astro](https://astro.build) and managing its content with [Decap CMS](https://decapcms.org/), all deployed on [Cloudflare Pages](https://pages.cloudflare.com/).
 This setup includes a Cloudflare Worker acting as a custom GitHub OAuth proxy, allowing you to authenticate via GitHub without relying on Netlify Identity or Git Gateway.
-Additionally, you can optionally use [Cloudflare Zero Trust (Access)](https://www.cloudflare.com/products/zero-trust/access/) to add an extra layer of security to your `/admin` page.
+Additionally, you can use [Cloudflare Zero Trust (Access)](https://www.cloudflare.com/products/zero-trust/access/) to add an extra layer of security to your `/admin` page.

 ## Features